-Ozarka College reserves the right to make changes and amendments to this Policy as needed, with appropriate notice to the community.
-However, the Policy in force at the time that a complaint is filed will be the Policy used throughout the investigation, hearing and any appeals that are heard.
+The College reserves the right to make changes and amendments to this Policy as needed, with appropriate notice to the campus community.
+However, the Policy in force at the time that a Complaint is filed will be the Policy used throughout the investigation, hearing, and any appeals.